+Recognize the ALS-based science of a fellow user or colleague.
 David Shirley was a Professor of Chemistry at UC Berkeley and Director of LBNL from 1980 to 1989, and was instrumental in having the Advanced Light Source built.
 He is now retired from the lab.

-- Klaus Halbach Award for Innovative Instrumentation at the ALS
+Klaus Halbach Award for Innovative Instrumentation at the ALS

+Nominate the person or team who designed and built the instruments that enable your research.
 Klaus Halbach was a senior staff scientist at LBNL who pioneered the development of undulators using permanent magnets, and other innovations in accelerator physics.
 Even though he retired from LBNL in 1991, he remained active in lab projects and student training until his death in 2000.

 Tim Renner User Services Award for Outstanding Support to the ALS User Community